 Separation from dependents is an unfortunate aspect of the military lifestyle.
 Fortunately, if your dependents cannot live at or near your permanent duty station, you may be entitled to Family Separation Allowance (FSA).
 You can qualify for FSA payments, whether inside or outside the United States.

 FSA payments don’t make up for separation from loved ones.
-But, the payments do help ease the financial strain caused by separation due to military orders.
-There are two different types of Family Separation Allowance, FSA I and FSA II.
+But, the payments help ease the financial strain caused by separation due to military orders.
+There are two types of Family Separation Allowance, FSA I, and FSA II.
 Both types have different criteria a service member must meet to qualify for payment.